joanpc/GroundServices/README.markdown

 It can be useful to plane makers and test pilots.

-## Weight & Fuel Profiles
+## Weight & Fuel: Profiles and Set by numbers

-Allows storing the current Weight and Fuel in profiles.
+Allows storing the current Weight and Fuel in profiles and provides a alternative dialog for setting W&F by numbers (without sliders)

 ### Features:

 * Per aircraft config.
 * Unlimited profiles.
 * Can be easily modified to store any kind of dataref into profiles.
+* # of tanks auto-detection

 ### Usage:
-Set Weight and Fuel in the Aircraft menu.
+Set Weight and Fuel in the Aircraft menu or with the provided W&F dialog.
 Go to the plugins menu -> W & Fuel Profiles -> New Profile Type a name for your profile and click save (click on the default checkbox to load this profile each time you load the plane)